Critics Of Relocating USDA Research Agencies Point To Brain Drain

 The tension at NIFA and ERS didn't start with the move.
 President Trump's proposed budgets have all suggested deep cuts in the agencies.
 Boehm says USDA began suppressing politically sensitive findings after Trump took office.

 "They've buried studies on climate change and how climate change will impact farmers.
 They buried studies on a climate science plan that was supposed to be released.
-And they buried a study looking, showing the positive benefits from updated nutrition standards for school meals," Boehm says.
+And they buried a study ... showing the positive benefits from updated nutrition standards for school meals," Boehm says.

-So, when the USDA announced that it would move ERS and NIFA out of Washington, forcing a choice of either relocating, in many cases uprooting families to do it, or keeping their jobs, many in both agencies saw an effort to tear down the agencies.
+So when the USDA announced that it would move ERS and NIFA out of Washington, forcing a choice of either relocating — in many cases uprooting families to do it — or keeping their jobs, many in both agencies saw an effort to tear down the agencies.

-The union representing them says fewer than 25% of employees facing a move, will actually make it.
+The union representing them says fewer than 25% of employees facing a move will actually make it.
 More than 250 ERS and NIFA employees have already quit, and the union expects others to follow before the Sept.
 30 deadline for reporting to work in the Kansas City area.

-On the other hand, supporters of the move say they see opportunity to strengthen ERS and NIFA.
+On the other hand, supporters of the move say they see an opportunity to strengthen ERS and NIFA.

-Like many farm state congressmen U.S. Sen. Roy Blunt, R-Mo., has worked to protect funding for ERS and NIFA.
-He says both agencies do vital work and that moving federal agriculture research to greater Kansas City and potentially to his state, makes great sense.
+Like many farm state congressmen, U.S. Sen. Roy Blunt, R-Mo., has worked to protect funding for ERS and NIFA.
+He says both agencies do vital work and that moving federal agriculture research to greater Kansas City and potentially to his state makes great sense.

-For one thing, office rent and the cost of living is much lower, so USDA could see a cost savings.
+For one thing, office rent and the cost of living are much lower, so USDA could see a cost savings.
 Kansas City already hosts tens of thousands of federal employees, including thousands working for USDA.

-And Blunt says, research work already being done in the area complements the agencies' mission.
+And Blunt says research work already being done in the area complements the agencies' mission.

 Politics